zompiexx/wargames/README.md

 7) Allow Primary Targets to be edited after input

 Still to do: Requested
-Subs- I remember a scene about Subs on game scene,  where David says blow them out of the water.
-Maybe those to start. [will investigate] maybe add some of the other games, ie, poker, blackjack, zork, I know is available as text game. [if they can be compiled for Linux, then they can be called - I need the source code]
+1) Subs on game scene,  where David says blow them out of the water.
+Maybe those to start. [will investigate]

 Requested: Deferred
-allow users to run global thermonuclear war after login. [decided not to implement this as would require major re-sequencing in code] maybe an area that shows war room current screen with stats or projections. [quite complicated to code this, and would probably work better with a dedicated display output on server]
+1) allow users to run global thermonuclear war after login. [decided not to implement this as would require major re-sequencing in code]
+2) maybe an area that shows war room current screen with stats or projections. [quite complicated to code this, and would probably work better with a dedicated display output on server]

 If you want to try it out for yourself, here are the steps: